ocaml/ocaml.org/data/problems/035_prime_factor.md

 ---
-title: Determine the prime factors of a given positive integer
+title: Determine the Prime Factors of a Given Positive Integer
 number: "35"
 difficulty: intermediate
 tags: [ "arithmetic" ]